-Those numbers allocated to Civil Defence are shown grey for completeness and are described in HANDEL topic on this website.
+Those WB Numbers allocated to Civil Defence are shown grey for completeness and are described in the "National Warning Scheme" section of this website.

 WB200 Early Trial of Warning Speech Broadcast System - See HANDEL

 Carrier System WB300 - Nuclear Radiation Leak Warning System